Frequently Asked Questions

 Be prepared to answer the most common questions that will come up, like: What are your writing interests?
 What are you writing right now?
 And some editors might ask: What are you reading right now or have read recently?

 After an agent or editor reviews your manuscript, he or she may request an appointment with you.
-After an agent or editor reviews your manuscript, he or she may request an appointment with you.
-Locate that editor’s table during lunch or dinner to set up a time and location that will work for both of you.
+Locate the editor at his or her table during lunch or dinner to set up a time and location that will work for both of you.

 How can I make an appointment with an agent or an editor?

 A blank appointment schedule is included as part of the materials you’ll receive in your Conference Folder when you arrive at the front desk to check-in.
 Use the blank schedule to note appointments with editors, agents, or freelancers.
 Editors and agents have these schedules available as well.
 Some may choose to wait until after they have reviewed the manuscripts they have been given.
 Others may want to schedule appointments from the beginning of the conference.